Did Osborne apply pressure in Lloyds branches sale, MPs ask

-LONDON The parliamentary treasury committee has asked Chancellor George Osborne whether he or colleagues put undue pressure on Co-operative Group or Lloyds Banking Group over the sale of more than 600 Lloyds branches.
+LONDON Britain's parliamentary treasury committee has asked Chancellor George Osborne whether he or colleagues put undue pressure on Co-operative Group or Lloyds Banking Group over the sale of more than 600 Lloyds branches.

 Paul Flowers, the former chairman of Co-op Bank, which nearly collapsed under massive debts last year, said this week that Osborne had pressured it to buy the branches from partially state-owned Lloyds, while Peter Levene, chair of rival bidder NBNK, has repeatedly alleged that political interference resulted in the Co-op Bank being named as the preferred bidder.